 The increase in private equity-led Latin America M&A divestitures has also been a driving factor in the rising interest in RWI, because it may avoid potential misalignment between the fund life expectancy of the selling private equity fund, on the one hand, and the acquirer's expectation as to recourse, indemnification survival periods and holdback or escrow terms under the purchase agreement, on the other hand.
-As more region-specific funds reach maturity and the return of capital to their investors becomes imminent, the pressure increases to seek clean exits where a selling fund does not retain significant post-closing financial risk through indemnity covenants.3
+As more region-specific funds reach maturity and the return of capital to their investors becomes imminent, the pressure increases to seek clean exits where a selling fund does not retain significant post-closing financial risk through indemnity covenants.

 Nonetheless, the use of RWI in Latin American M&A deals continues to be in the early stages.
-Therefore, aggregated data regarding the use of such tool in the region is not readily available and the specific terms and scope of a RWI policy are likely to be highly bespoke.
-While there is no shortage of RWI guides for the US, such resources are limited with respect to Latin America.
+Therefore, aggregated data regarding the use of this tool in the region is not readily available and the specific terms and scope of an RWI policy are likely to be highly bespoke.
+While there is no shortage of RWI guides for the US, these resources are limited with respect to Latin America.
 Notwithstanding, as is the case with many M&A constructs, RWI has been transplanted from US M&A practice into Latin American M&A practice, and the use of RWI should be expected to follow US practice and developments, with certain notable differences highlighted in this chapter.

-As market penetration by insurance companies offering transactional insurance in Latin America is still developing, the relative cost of RWI in Latin American deals should generally be expected to be higher than that of RWI policies issued in US domestic transactions due to reduced competition among, and limited risk appetite from, insurers that currently offer this product in the region.
-Over the long term, we expect insurer competition to increase and RWI to be more broadly available and cost-efficient in the future, especially in transactions with less complex target operations for which due diligence efforts may provide a
+As market penetration by insurance companies offering transactional insurance in Latin America continues to develop, the relative cost of RWI in Latin American deals should generally be expected to remain higher than that of RWI policies issued in US domestic transactions due to reduced competition among, and limited risk appetite from, insurers that currently offer this product in the region.
+Although we have seen insurer competition increasing and RWI becoming more broadly available and cost-efficient, especially in transactions with less complex target operations for which due diligence efforts may provide a greater degree of assurance as to the likelihood of unexpected material contingencies, a disparity with the US market persists.